prayerslayer/image-marker/README.md

 ![Screenshot showing some boxes with red, partially transparent overlays that perfectly matches the underlying shape.](screen.png)

+## Installation

+Please copy the files for now, eventually I may publish this properly to a free CDN like `unpkg.com`.

 ## Usage

 (For a full example see the [test page](index.html).)